ruslylove/digital/lecture_8.md

 ---

-## Design Example: 2-Bit Up/Down Counter
+## Design Example 1: 2-Bit Up/Down Counter

 **Problem:** Design a synchronous 2-bit counter that counts up when input $x=1$ and down when $x=0$.